There’s nothing quite like being able to walk out of your lake home, onto the dock and right on to your boat!

-- Fill your boat’s fuel tank – Make sure that your fuel tank is filled roughly to capacity.
-Don’t fill it all the way up as you’ll want a little bit of space to allow for the expansion that often occurs during cold weather.
-Don’t forget to add gasoline stabilizer as well – this will help to keep your boat’s fuel from degrading during the winter.
-It will also help to slow down the oxidation process in addition to helping prevent varnish and corrosion.
+- Fill your boat’s fuel tank – Ensure the boat’s fuel tank is filled roughly to capacity.
+But remember, don’t fill it all the way up!
+Leave a little space to allow for the expansion that often occurs during cold weather.
+Don’t forget to add gasoline stabilizer, as well.
+This’ll help keep your boat’s fuel from degrading during the winter.
+It also slows down the oxidation process in addition to preventing varnish and corrosion.

-- Close your boat’s fuel valves – To avoid condensation from occurring inside the fuel tank, be sure to close your fuel valves.
-You will also want to replace the fuel filter and water separator as well as seal all thru-port exhaust ports using duct tape.
+- Close your boat’s fuel valves – To avoid condensation from occurring inside the fuel tank, be sure to close the fuel valves.
+You’ll also want to replace the fuel filter and water separator.
+Afterwards, seal all thru-port exhaust ports using duct tape.

-- Coat your boat’s spark plugs – Remove the engine flame arrestor and while the engine is running, shoot two-cycle oil into the carburetor.
+- Coat your boat’s spark plugs – Remove the engine flame arrester and, while the engine is running, shoot two-cycle oil into the carburetor.
 In order to burn any excess fuel, turn the fuel supply off.
 To coat the spark plugs, spin the engine a few times.
 Replace the plugs but don’t connect any of the wires.
-This will help to prevent the pistons of the boat from being exposed to air and dampness.
+These steps will prevent the pistons of the boat from being exposed to air and dampness.

-- Fill your boat’s engine block – First of all, make sure all leftover engine coolant is drained from the engine block.
+- Fill your boat’s engine block – First, make sure all leftover engine coolant is drained from the engine block.
 Then fill it with antifreeze.
-Make sure that you use antifreeze that is appropriate for the model of your boat.
+Be sure to use antifreeze that’s appropriate for the model of your boat.

 - Remove the boat’s battery – Before taking the battery out of your boat, ensure that it’s fully charged.
 Store the battery in a place that is safe and dry for the remainder of the winter.

-- Check the boat’s propeller and hub – Inspect the blades and see if the blades are damaged or have experienced severe wear.
-Anything that’s damaged should be repaired or replaced.
+- Check the boat’s propeller and hub – Inspect the blades for damage or severe wear and tear.
+Replace or repair anything that’s too damaged.

-- Protect your boat’s plugs and bulb sockets – Use a moisture displacing lubricant to coat the plugs and bulb sockets’ contact points.
-Get some electrical tape and cover the plugs in order to keep them dry during the remainder of winter.
+- Protect your boat’s plugs and bulb sockets – Use a moisture-displacing lubricant to coat the plugs and bulb sockets’ contact points.
+With electrical tape, cover the plugs to keep them dry for the remainder of winter.

-- Clean your boat – Once you’ve done all the maintenance tasks to ensure that the boat will be protected during the winter, you’ll want to clean it one more time.
-Remove any surface dirt that might have collected on the boat.
-When cleaning the boat, you may want to check to make sure the cleaning solutions you are using are appropriate for your boat.
-For the most part, over-the-counter glass cleaners, vinyl cleaners and vinegar and water solutions should be safe and effective to use.
+- Clean your boat – After following these steps, clean it one more time to remove any surface dirt that might have collected.
+Before you start, make sure the cleaning solutions you’re about to use are appropriate for the boat.
+For the most part, over-the-counter glass cleaners, vinyl cleaners and vinegar and water solutions should be safe and effective.

 Winterizing your boat is incredibly important.
-The cold weather and the elements that winter brings can be damaging to some of the more sensitive components of your boat.
-Be sure to use these tips in order to ensure that your boat will get through the off season and be ready to hit the water running next year!
+Exposure to harsh winter weather can be damaging to what may be one of your biggest investments.
+Be sure to use these tips to ensure your boat will survive the off-season and be ready to hit the water running next year!